SequAna-Ukon/VTK_CF/README.md

-## Part 7: Getting files in and out of the server
-Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.

-We will cover that now.

-The most common way to do this is using [scp](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) (secure copy).

-> **Exercise**: Inspect the output of fastp.
-Pull down the html file to inspect it.
 ## Part 8: preparing the reference

 > **Exercise**: Discuss: What do you think is the next step after pre-processing?
 It's important to have a good overview of what you are trying to achieve and how.